NYPL/metadata-documentation/metadata/element/type-of-resource.md

 Do Not Use
 {: .d-inline .v-align-middle .label .label-red .mx-1 }

+#### Guidelines
+{: .no_toc }
+- This attribute is not in use at the present time, but legacy data may exist in MMS

 ---

 ### Collection
 {: .d-inline .v-align-middle .mr-2 }
-Recommended if Applicable
+Do Not Use
-{: .d-inline .v-align-middle .label .label-blue .mx-1 }
+{: .d-inline .v-align-middle .label .label-red .mx-1 }

 #### Guidelines
 {: .no_toc }
-- If selecting **Type of Resource** for a collection-level record, check the **Collection** box if the record represents a physical collection
+- This attribute is not in use at the present time, but legacy data may exist in MMS

 ---